 Crosstalk: Unintentional coupling between adjacent traces, leading to signal degradation.

-Best Practices to Improve EMC in PCB Design
+Best Practices to Improve Electromagnetic Compliance (EMC)

 Optimise PCB Layer Stackup